Major Minor Information

 - Minors may be declared only if a degree-seeking major has been declared.

-- Major or minor changes are declared in the office of that specific major or minor.
+- Major or minor changes are initiated by the advisor of the specific major, minor, licensure or endorsement.

 - Major/Minor Requirements